gjoliver/rl_on_ray/README.md

 * Training loop and weight syncing.
 * Basic simulator fault tolerance.

-Plug in your favorite NN training framework to get a simple on-policy RL stack going.
+Plug in your favorite NN training logic to get a simple on-policy RL stack going.